faith AND issues

 • Faith Works — Jim Wallis

 • Climate Church, Climate World — Jim Antal

 The First Christmas by Marcus J. Borg and John Dominic Crossan

 Read with new insight the two very different birth stories in the Gospels of Mathew and of Luke.
 Consider each as an overture introducing the main themes that will follow in writer's story of the life and teachings of Jesus.
 Consider each as a parable, a teaching story with truths, not facts.
 Highly recommended by members of the Faith and Issues group.

 Climate Church, Climate World - How People of Faith Must Work For Change by Jim Antal touched off a discussion of this most pressing issue of the world faces.
 It raised the question "What should we at St. Andrew's be doing?", a question which we raised at the parish meeting resulting in renewed attention to this issue by the vestry.

 From our study we decided that at the forefront of our thinking should be "Are we being good stewards of God's creation?"

 The book doesn’t sound entertaining but it is.
-It can be downloaded easily and is worth reading for anyone interested in politics and the environment.
+It is worth reading.
 Airlie Hochschild is featured in several YouTube videos which I recommend.
 The book left a lasting impression on me.